joshdscan/joshdscan.github.io/README.md

 - Automated article selection process targeting high-share articles for increased profitability.
 - Predicted articles to collectively generate at least 25% more in average shares.

-## 🌟 Skills

-### Soft Skills
-- **Collaborative Teamwork:** Excelling in environments that demand cooperation and teamwork, bringing out the best in those around me.
-- **Problem Solving:** Approaching challenges with a structured and analytical mindset, always seeking the most efficient solutions.
-- **Analytical Thinking:** With a keen eye for detail, capable of dissecting complex problems and devising comprehensive strategies.

-### Technical Skills
-- **Statistical Analysis and Modeling:** Expertise in turning data into actionable insights through sophisticated statistical methods.
-- **Machine Learning:** Experienced with TensorFlow and Keras packages, I build models that predict and enhance understanding.
-- **Data Visualization:** Proficient with Tableau and Power BI, transforming raw data into compelling visual narratives.
-- **Programming Languages:** Proficient in Python and R, with extensive experience in database management using MySQL and PostgreSQL.

 ## 🔍 Interests

 - **Cinema:** An enthusiast exploring the stories and techniques behind groundbreaking cinema.